Why We Need Bookstores (Or, How to Avoid the Destruction of All Humanity by Supporting Your Local Bookstore)

 I respectfully beg to differ.
 And maybe after you read this article, you'll hopefully catch my crazy bookstore contagion and infect others.
 Hey, a gal can dream, can't she?

-Half of my life has been spent working in an independently-owned bookstore and I have enjoyed every minute of it.
+Half of my life has been spent working in independently-owned bookstores and I have enjoyed every minute of it.
 And it's not just being around books either; it's the people who come to shop, to gossip, to share their views on everything from shoelaces to Thai food.
 Somehow, some way, the most interesting assortment of thinkers and dreamers find their way through the welcoming doorway of a bookstore.
-I have learned so much merely mingling with the most eclectic collection of people I would ever hope to meet.
+I have learned so much merely mingling with the most eclectic collection of people I could ever hope to meet.

 The Purpose of a Bookstore